sammyjankins/chatgpt_telegram/README.md

 httpx must be updated to the last version.

-In the file "dick" you need to change line 62 to:
+In the file "client.py" you need to change line 62 to:
 ```
 proxies: typing.Dict[str, httpcore.AsyncHTTPProxy] = None,
 ```